FS-Driverless/Formula-Student-Driverless-Simulator/docs/camera.md

 `ImageType` describes the type of camera.
 At this moment only rgb and depth cameras are supported.
 For rgb camera, set this value to 0 and for depth camera set the value to 2.

-Using depth camera (DepthPerspective) you get depth using a projection ray that hits that pixel.
+* Depth Cameras (aka DepthPerspective) act as follows: each pixel is given a float value in meters corresponding to the smallest distance from the camera to that point.
+Images published in ros are encoded in `32FC1`

-RGB images published in ros are encoded using `bgr8`, depth images published in ROS are encoded in `32FC1`.
+* RGB images are just your normal video camera.
+Images published in ros are encoded using `bgr8`

 `FOV_Degrees` describes [how much the camera sees](https://en.wikipedia.org/wiki/Field_of_view).
 The vertical FoV will be automatically calculated using the following formula: `vertical FoV = image height / image width * horizontal FoV`.